 For Vico, the conceit of both nations and scholars rest in their ignorant belief that their visions are universally valid and ought to be pursued en masse by the complete mobilization of society to make manifest this higher ideal.
 This is what leads to the pursuit of the Verum Factum, but people forget that the Verum Factum already exists.
 We see throughout history the formation of ideology, the establishment of institutions and laws that reflect such ideas, and we equally see their breakdown and collapse and the emergence of new ideas to which the cycle of human life re-inaugurates itself.

-For Vico, human history is but the playing out of what Augustine commented on in the City of God.
-But unlike Augustine, Vico has in his target the emergent and triumphant Enlightenment views of universalism and the ability to master nature and reality to reconstruct it all in the image of one’s own idea—or as he claims, the conceit of the nation or the conceit of the scholar.
+For Vico, human history is the unfolding of divine providence more than anything else which is manifested in the human arts – which ought to be the proper focus of human study.
+Vico has in his target the emergent and triumphant Enlightenment views of universalism and the ability to master nature and reality to reconstruct it all in the image of one’s own idea—or as he claims, the conceit of the nation or the conceit of the scholar.
 The attempt to actualize one’s idea is what perpetuates “history” which is why Vico considers it an invention of humanity.
 We are rendering justification for violence, oppression, and destruction in the pursuit of whatever we have conjured up in our mind.